 Who can have travel training?

 Travel training is available to anyone who is eligible for travel assistance.
-This may include children and young people with special educational needs and/or disability with an Education, Health and Care plan.
+Priority will be given to those children and young people with Special Educational Needs (SEN) and/or Disabilities as recorded in an Education, Health and Care Plan, (EHCP).

 Why learn travel skills and what will you learn?

 It helps to develop a range of practical and social skills in a hands-on setting.
 The ability to travel independently will improve opportunities for education, recreation, employment, leisure and social activities.